Kirtley Scientific - John R. Kirtley

 Research Interests

-Scanning SQUID microscopy: For the past dozen years I have developed the technique of scanning SQUID microscopy and used the resulting novel instruments for fundamental studies.
+Scanning SQUID microscopy: For the past twenty years I have developed the technique of scanning SQUID microscopy and used the resulting novel instruments for fundamental studies.
 These studies included:

 Phase sensitive pairing